HotSauceNinja/JS-Practice/README.md

 # JS-Practice
-Problem solving exercises in JavaScript
+Repository with problem solving exercises in JavaScript.
+I will upload my coding challenges solutions to document my learning progression.